GediminasVen/finaltask/README.md

 # Zalando.lt E-commerce Website Automated Tests

 This repository contains automated tests for the Zalando.lt e-commerce website.
-The tests cover the functionality of various pages, including the Cart, Login, Logout, Registration, and Search pages.
+The tests cover the functionality of various pages, including the Cart, Login, Logout, Registration, Account deletion and Search pages.

 ## Automated Test Scenarios